robinjacobs/turbot-ros/README.md

 # turbot-ros

+## About
-ROS packages for the turbot robot
+This repository contains the ROS files used in the turbot project.